ThemeHackers/librepods/README.md

 | ✅      | AirPods Max           | Fully supported (client shows unsupported features)        |
 | ⚠️      | Other AirPods models  | Basic features (battery status, ear detection) should work |

 Most features should work with any AirPods.
 Currently, I've only got AirPods Pro 2 to test with.
+But, I believe the protocol remains the same for all other AirPods (based on analysis of the bluetooth stack on macOS).

 ## Key Features